top of page

 Level 2 Stretches and exercises

-Selected examples [See above resources for other stretches] - Hydrotherapy, Bridges, Dog-bird, Cat-Camel, Cobra/Hip, Plank, Assisted knee-chest, Gluteal stretch, Seated flexion and trunk rotation, Side plank, Thoracic/Chest opening, Upper cervical flexion, Psoas, Thoracic bow and arrow, Lumbar/Sciatic nerve floss/glide, Cervical nerve glide/floss, Woodchopper resisted, Oblique resisted, Inverted farmer's walk,
+Selected examples [See above resources for other stretches] - Seated multifidus, Hydrotherapy, Bridges, Dog-bird, Cat-Camel, Cobra/Hip, Plank, Assisted knee-chest, Gluteal stretch, Seated flexion and trunk rotation, Side plank, Thoracic/Chest opening, Upper cervical flexion, Psoas, Thoracic bow and arrow, Lumbar/Sciatic nerve floss/glide, Cervical nerve glide/floss, Woodchopper resisted, Oblique resisted, Inverted farmer's walk,

 2 hollows.jpg